eForms Logo

 Michigan General Warranty Deed Form

 A Michigan general warranty deed is utilized to convey real estate from one party to another.
-The deed “warrants” that the seller (grantor) has legal authority to sell the property and that the title to the property is free of defects.
-This means the grantor is guaranteeing that there are no other undisclosed interests in the property, and if there are, he or she is liable to the buyer for them.
+The deed "warrants" that the seller (grantor) has legal authority to sell the property and that the title to the property is free of defects.
+The grantor guarantees that there are no other undisclosed interests, and if there are, the grantor is liable.

 Recording the Deed